With Web reading

 The Web is a common name for the World Wide Web.
 It is the most efficient resource of the Information Age.
 It consists of pages on the Internet that can be accessed by browsers.

-The Web is a dynamic marketplace and generator of growth, change and rebirth.
+New Look?
+The dynamic online marketplace generates growth, change and rebirth.
 It presents a call to adopt recent technology to keep current with the rapidly changing world.
 Not all Internet servers are connected to the Web.

-The Web supports text, audio, video and graphics files and links to hot spots.
-It offers so much information and interactivity that readers may not be able to read a Web page line-to-line or top-to-bottom.
+The Shift?
+The Web offers information and interactivity through text, audio, video, graphics files and links to hot spots.
+Readers may not be able to read a Web page line-to-line or top-to-bottom.
+They cruise with navigation bars.

-Reading is a complex activity.
-Reading should be done for understanding.
+Top Things Off?
+Reading for understanding is a complex activity.
 Web readers quickly scan and search for key words while scrolling through content.
 The efficiencies of Web reading can become addictive or toxic.

+On Demand?
 It is not too late to join the Information Age revolution.
-Links and videos appear alongside words, forcing readers to touch, push, scroll, click and jump through text for information, not understanding.
+Links and videos appear alongside words, allowing readers to touch, push, scroll, click and jump through text for information.

+Enable understanding?
 Attentiveness is applied for intensive reading, thinking, memorizing and learning.
 Extensive readers draw inferences, clarify meanings and ensure absorption.
-Readers interact more with content than with navigation bars.
+Readers interact with content.

+Redux?
 Distracted scanning may diminish cognitive functions.
-Web scanning should not dominate reading, learning, thinking or remembering.
+It should not be allowed to dominate reading, learning, thinking or remembering.
 Onlinecolleg.org discusses 15 Big Ways the Internet is Changing our Brain.

-Screen reading speeds up online reading activities.
+The Next Act?
 Maryanne Wolf, a Tufts University author and scientist of neurology and cognition raised concerns about the effects of online Speed Reading on text comprehension.
+Speeding up online reading may have costs.

 Digital Learning Tools

-Technology adds efficiency and productivity to searches for information.
+On the Edge?
+Technology adds efficiency and productivity to information searches.
 The Web is a tool for growth and progress in the Information Age.
 Pewinternet.org reported digital readiness gaps remain in some communities.

-The Information Age had a humble start.
+Regifting?
 On August 6, 1991, inventor Berners-Lee invited collaboration with his World Wide Web concept.
-Who would have guessed how many doors this would open for human interaction?
+Who would have guessed how many doors this humble start would open for human interaction?